iKAN2025/student/_posts/2023-08-27-reviewticket.md

 .5 point: Have code cells in a notebook which shows the corrections made to the first three code cells in the 1.4 correcting errors page (Correcting Errors Hack)
 <p> </p>

-score = 2.5/2.5
+score =  3.85/4

 ## Lakshanya's Grade

-.5 point: Have a working HTML code cell in a notebook based on the wireframe representation provided under HTML hacks (HTML Hack) Also included passion project page
+.5 point: Have a working HTML code cell in a notebook based on the wireframe representation provided under HTML hacks (HTML Hack) Also included passion project page.
+Could be more advanced!
 <p> </p>
 .5 point: Have a working javascript code cell in a notebook based on the instructions provided under data types hacks (Data Types Hack)
 <p> </p>